ruizhengu/A-Test-2023-Android-GUI/Android UI Testing.md

-# Android Automatd UI Testing - Demonstration
+# Android Automated UI Testing - Demonstration

 In this document, the implementation process of the test case *addItemAndDelete* will be detailed, including the reasons for choosing a testing framework to perform the step or not.